Direct Telemetry Access: Appendix

 \subsection{Append Algorithm}

 The Append primitive is an abstraction around data lists, allowing read/insertion of telemetry data.
-Figure~\ref{fig:dta_append} is a high-level visualization of the primitive, and translation pseudo-code is presented in Algorithm~\ref{alg:append_translation}.
+Figure~\ref{fig:dta_append} is a high-level visualization of the primitive, and algorithm pseudo-code is presented in Algorithm~\ref{alg:append_translation}~and~\ref{alg:append_querying}.